-To generate content for a group of elements, use the Match by layer name option.
-It generates content according with their names.
+To generate content for a group of various elements on the canvas, you can use the Match by Layer Name option.
+This will generate content according to the name of each layer.

 In the majority of cases, the keyword is the actual name of the type of data, but we’ve included the additional variants as well.
 The only exception is date which uses the following notations: d=day, m=month, y=year (for example, the keyword for 05/25/2018 format is mm/dd/yyyy and for 25.5.2018 — dd.m.yyyy).

 Also, the keywords for the specific theme groups in the Image category always include the ‘image’ prefix, e.g. image-city/imagecity.

 Additional keywords include: tel for Phone, photo for Avatar, date for 2018-05-25, time 24h for 24-Hour, time for AM/PM, exp date and valid for CC Expiration date, login for Username.

 Remember these naming conventions while creating the prototype.
 It’ll allow you to populate a bunch of elements in just a couple of clicks.

 To use data from a Google Sheet, paste a proper URL to the actual file and hit

 When using Google Sheets, it is important to organize both the file and the UXPin prototype properly.

 The structure of a Google Sheet needs to resemble a table so the first row should contain the headers.
 Once you specify them, include the actual data in the columns below.